LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 .. admonition:: Data and software
 	:class: green

-	This tutorial works on raw FASTQ-format sequence data that contains indices at the beginning of the reads.
+	This tutorial works with raw FASTQ-format sequence data that contains indices at the beginning of the reads.
 The example data for this can be found in the ``0_rawsequences`` directory within the :ref:`sectionA archive<sectionAdata>`.
 You should copy this directory over to your working directory as follows:

 	.. parsed-literal::